Turn your old phone into a home security camera for free

 Streaming video is very power-intensive, and the phone will be on 24/7.
 To keep the phone from dying in the first few hours, you will need to position it close to a power source.
 A 10-foot Micro-USB or Lightning cable will give you more flexibility in where you put it.

-Discuss: How to turn your old phone into a security camera for free
+Discuss: How to turn an old phone into a security camera for free

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.